EasonTT/QtOpenGLTutorials/Code/Tutorial1/Tutorial1/README.md

 >>>
 >>> void resizeGL(int width, int height): This function is used to deal with resive event;
 >>>
 >>> void paintGL(): This function is used to set parameters for the vertex shader, fragment shader and etc. and draw objects;
 >>
 >
 > Source Files
 >> main.cpp
 >>
->> Tutorial1.cpp: implement Tutorial1.h
+>> Tutorial1.cpp: implement Tutorial1.h;
 >>
->> Widget.cpp: implement Widget.h
+>> Widget.cpp: implement Widget.h;
 >
 > Shader Files
 >> FragmentShader.fsh